SimranRayait51/8-Weeks-Sql-Challenge/Case Study #1 - Danny's Diner/readme.md

 |C	|ramen|

 __________________________________
-__6.Which item was purchased first by the customer after they became a member?__
+__6. Which item was purchased first by the customer after they became a member?__

   ***Steps Taken***
 - Used a **JOIN** between `sales` table , `menu` table and `members ` table.